-Many businesses introduce a new product or service by saying, “Our customers have asked for this…”
+Many businesses who value customer service introduce a new product or service by saying, “Our customers have asked for this…”

 You’ve seen TV commercials or seen ads that say something like this:

 “Our customers asked for an easier way to…” Or, “Our customers asked us to make our vacuums more powerful.”
 You get the idea.